 - H.R.
 3254: Kline DeWire Public Safety Officers’ Retroactive Benefits Act

 View All » (including bills from previous years)

-From Jan 2011 to May 2016, Marino missed 151 of 3,781 roll call votes, which is 4.0%.
-This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2011 to Sep 2016, Marino missed 224 of 4,087 roll call votes, which is 5.5%.
+This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 40 explanations for these missed votes.
 The chart below reports missed votes over time.